kcox-ByteSpeed/Test_Intel_Documentation/Server_Documentation/ASUS/Setup_BMC.md

         - Enter the subnet mask.
         - Enter the gateway.
     - If not already done, plug an Ethernet cable into the `DM_LAN (Direct Management) port` of the server (see image above).
-        - The management port is labeled "MGMT" or DM_LAN next to the port.
+        - The management port is labeled "MGMT" next to the port.

     ![](https://github.com/kcox-ByteSpeed/Test_Intel_Documentation/blob/main/Images/ASUS/Setup_BMC/2-1-DM_LAN.png)